 - Toxic torts and defective products – e.g. Zonolite Attic Insulation ($83 million settlement)

 - Unfair Consumer practices

-- Corporate governance/shareholder cases – e.g. Montana Power (> $100 million recovered)
+- Corporate governance/shareholder cases – e.g. Montana Power (over $100 million recovered)

 - Employee salary and benefit – e.g CFAC profit sharing ($100 million settlement)